IBM/Ionic-MFP-App/README.md

 7.0.1
 ```

-**Note**: If you are on Windows, instead of using sudo, run the above command (and the ones below) in a command prompt opened in administrative mode.
+**Note**: If you are on Windows, instead of using `sudo`, run the above command (and the ones below) in a command prompt opened in administrative mode.

 * Install Ionic
 ```